otifsolutions/laravel-airtime/README.md

 ### Usage

-Sign-up at [Reloadly](https://www.reloadly.com/) and get the keys from [Reloadly/keys](https://www.reloadly.com/developers/api-settings), the keys will be used with the package, you have to grab these keys and give them to the package by `tinker`.
+Sign-up at :link: [Reloadly](https://www.reloadly.com/) and get the keys from :link: [Reloadly/keys](https://www.reloadly.com/developers/api-settings), the keys will be used with the package, you have to grab these keys and give them to the package by `tinker`.
 The third one is mode, wheter it'll be `LIVE` or `TEST`.
-We are using [Setting](https://github.com/otifsolutions/laravel-settings) package to set the keys
+We are using :link: [Setting](https://github.com/otifsolutions/laravel-settings) package to set the keys

 ```php